pgaxatte/cloud-workshops/day2/02_ansible_deploy_app.rst

         Based on the *apache* example, complete the first step to deploy the following packages :

-        - 'python-mysqldb'
+        - python-mysqldb
-        - 'python-pymysql'
+        - python-pymysql
-        - 'python3-mysqldb'
+        - python3-mysqldb
-        - 'python3-pymysql'
+        - python3-pymysql
-        - 'mariadb-server'
+        - mariadb-server

 You will notice in the third step that we have a *notify* statement, because we could have some MySQL configuration changes.